How To Grow Scotch Bonnet Peppers – Seed to Harvest

 6. Cover with humidity dome.

 With the seeds planted, cover the trays with a humidity dome.
-If you are using makeshift seed cells, you can use a reusable plastic lid from a food storage container, or similar, to get the same effect.
+If you are using makeshift seed cells, you can use a reusable plastic lid from a food storage container or similar to get the same effect.
 This will help prevent the seeds from drying out.

 7. Place in a warm location.